 For the avoidance of doubt, [but subject to the following sentence,] no approval of the Planning Board shall be required in connection with the following: (a) any alteration solely to the interior of a building or structure that does not impact or alter the exterior of such building or structure to the extent such alteration relates solely to a permitted use, (b) the change from one permitted use to another permitted use, (c) installation of small accessory structures that are less than 120 square feet in size, (d) any change of ownership, tenant or management in respect of any permitted use, or (e) minor site work that does not affect overall traffic flow, access or drainage, such as repainting, re-roofing, replacing windows, doors and similar modifications that don't change the height, size or footprint of a structure s or other similar minor exterior work.
 [Notwithstanding the foregoing, any change from one permitted use to another permitted use that, in the determination of the Building Department, is reasonably anticipated to create materially greater impacts with respect to parking demand, traffic circulation, loading, noise, waste generation, or public infrastructure requirements shall require referral to the Planning Board for adequacy of site plan review.]
-Significant Applications/Pre-Submission Process: The following activities shall constitute significant applications and be required to go through a pre-submission review process: 1.
-Any application for a conditional use that constitutes a catering hall or event space, a motel or hotel or a formula business Conversion of any building to, or construction of, any multi-residential building or cluster or court cottage housing
+8 Significant Applications/Pre-Submission Process: 9 The following activities shall constitute significant applications and be required to go through a pre-submission review process: 1.
+Any application for a conditional use or site plan approval that is in respect of a place of worship, catering hall or event space, motel or hotel or a formula business.
+[NTD: previously all conditional uses were subject to conditional use review]